 Both models feature an integrated pop filter and shock-mounted capsule, reducing the need for additional shock mounts in most scenarios.
 The inclusion of an integral swivel mic-stand mount with thread adaptors offers versatility in mounting options.

 The DynaCaster DCM 6 microphones stand out with their active circuitry derived from sE’s Dynamite inline preamp.
-This integration allows for a fixed 30dB gain powered by standard phantom power, facilitating the recording of quieter or distant sounds without compromising quality.
-However, the mic’s output is dependent on phantom power, affecting its functionality without it.
+This integration provides a fixed 30dB gain, powered by standard phantom power, allowing for the recording of quieter or distant sounds without compromising quality.
+However, the mic’s output is dependent on phantom power, which affects its functionality if it is not present.

 These microphones extend beyond vocal and speech recording.
-Their well-defined top-end benefits podcasting recordings and vocal recordings, while the generous bass extension makes them suitable for drums, bass, or electric guitar recording.
+Their well-defined top-end benefits include podcast recording and vocal recordings, while the generous bass extension makes them suitable for recording drums, bass, or electric guitar.

 The mics’ capability to handle various instruments and live sound applications adds to their versatility.